Hot Springs National Park Quarter

 Starting off the America the Beautiful Quarters Program is a design emblematic of the first land set aside by the United States for public use.
 Today, the area is known as Hot Springs National Park and it is located in the state of Arkansas.

+Prior to Mr. Geithner making a selection, two organizations charged with reviewing American coinage designs forwarded their suggestions.
 The first of the organizations is the United States Commission of Fine Arts which was established in 1910.
 The second is the Citizens Coinage Advisory Committee which was only authorized by Congress in 2003.

 Four design candidates were given to each group with the one known as AR-02 being favored by the Commission.
 It features a fountain in front of the doorway into the Park’s main building.
 The Commission did comment on the quality of the drawings and made a suggestion for the removal of the park service sign.